In modern times, however, birth is viewed as a medical event, and we’ve largely gotten away from women supporting women–which is why we need doulas!

 A new study states that doulas should attend ALL births, especially low-income and single mothers who are at higher risk for pre-term births and other complications.

 A doula provides emotional and physical support and evidence-based information for an expecting mother, both before and during her labor.
-Doulas have been shown to held both parents, and their role in birth is unequivocally supported by research.
+Doulas have been shown to help both parents, and their role in birth is unequivocally supported by research.

 Doulas make a huge difference in the way women experience birth.